twhite96/GH_CS-0134_ecommerce/README.md

 ## Meta

-You can follow my dev happenings on Twitter: [@TiffanyW_412](https://twitter.com/TiffanyW_412/) or on my blogs [Programming in Progress](https://twhite96.surge.sh/) and [Just Another Software Engineering Blog](https://helloburgh.me/), or you can email me at <hey@tiffanyrwhite.com> for any concerns or comments.
+You can follow my dev happenings on Twitter: [@TiffanyW_412](https://twitter.com/TiffanyW_412/) or on my blogs [Just Another DevBlog](https://twhite96.surge.sh/) and [Just Another Software Engineering Blog](https://helloburgh.me/), or you can email me at <hey@tiffanyrwhite.com> for any concerns or comments.

 Distributed under the MIT License.
 See ```LICENSE``` for more information.